-Our Nominating and Corporate Governance Committee is composed of Dr. Agwunobi, Dr. Melton, Dr. Mandell, and Dr. Schenkein, with Dr. Schenkein serving as chair of the committee.
+Our Nominating and Corporate Governance Committee is composed of Dr. Agwunobi, Dr. Melton, and Dr. Schenkein, with Dr. Schenkein serving as chair of the committee.
 Our Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is "independent" as defined under the applicable listing standards of NASDAQ.
-During fiscal year ended December 31, 2018, the Nominating and Corporate Governance Committee met two times.
+During fiscal year ended December 31, 2019, the Nominating and Corporate Governance Committee met four times.
 The Nominating and Corporate Governance Committee is responsibilities include:

-- developing and recommending to the Board of Directors criteria for membership of the Board of Directors and committees; - establishing procedures for identifying and evaluating Board of Directors candidates, including candidates recommended by stockholders; - identifying individuals qualified to become members of the Board of Directors; - recommending to the Board of Directors the persons to be nominated for election as directors and to each of the committees of the Board of Directors; - developing and recommending to the Board of Directors a set of corporate governance guidelines; and - overseeing the evaluation of the Board of Directors.
-Our Board of Directors may establish other committees from time to time.
+- developing and recommending to the Board of Directors for its approval criteria for membership of the Board of Directors and committees; - establishing procedures for identifying and evaluating Board of Directors candidates, including candidates recommended by stockholders; - identifying individuals qualified to become members of the Board of Directors; - recommending to the Board of Directors the persons to be nominated for election as directors and to each of the committees of the Board of Directors;

+- developing and recommending to the Board of Directors a set of corporate governance guidelines and Code of Conduct and Business Ethics; and - overseeing the evaluation of the Board of Directors.